 An easy way to get nail glue off the skin without removing nails is to use a cotton swab or wooden cuticle stick dipped in nail polish remover or acetone.

 Here’s What You Need To Do:

-Best Way to Get Nail Glue Off Fingers
+How to Get Nail Glue Off Your Fingers